djspiewak/smock/README.md

 libraryDependencies += "com.codecommit" %% "smock" % "0.3-specs2-3.9.1" % "test"
 ```

-Depends on **scalaz 7.2.13**.
+Depends on **scalaz 7.2.18**.
 Cross-builds are available for Scala 2.12 and 2.11.
 Different builds are published for various specs2 versions.
 Specifically:

-- Specs3 3.9.1
+- Specs2 4.0.2
   + Scala 2.11
   + Scala 2.12
+- Specs2 3.9.1
+  + Scala 2.11
+  + Scala 2.12
-- Specs3 3.8.4
+- Specs2 3.8.4
   + Scala 2.11

 A quick example stolen from the current version of the spec: